 She also forged a popular song-and-dance partnership on television and in nightclub appearances with her husband, singer Tony Martin.

-Her height was 5’ 6’‘, but in high heels and full-length stockings, she seemed serenely tall, and she moved with extraordinary grace.
-Steps in Time, as “beautiful dynamite”.
+Her height was 5′ 6”, but in high heels and full-length stockings, she seemed serenely tall, and she moved with extraordinary grace.
+Her flawless beauty and jet-black hair contributed to an aura of perfection that Astaire described in his 1959 memoir, Steps in Time, as ”beautiful dynamite”.

 ”Her beauty was breathtaking,” Debbie Reynolds, who starred with Charisse in the 1952 classic Singin’ in the Rain, said in a statement. ”The world will miss her dancing.”